What to Do When a Carrier Refuses to Port Your Number

 1. Reach out to an agent at your new carrier

-The process is simple with Telzio and can be done by completing a porting request online.
+When porting your business phone numbers to Telzio, the process is simple and can be done by completing a porting request online.
 There is no downtime to port phone numbers when you port your number to Telzio.
 We will inform you how many business days it takes with the port date and time, so you know exactly when your service will be switched over.
 Until that time, you should not cancel the service with the old provider.

 Related: Number Porting from Telzio